 Energy efficiency and sustainability are more important than ever.
 We incorporate sustainable building practices and materials that reduce environmental impact and enhance the energy efficiency of the secondary dwelling.

-Under the Affordable Rental Housing State Environmental Planning Policy (SEPP), a secondary dwelling can be up to 60 m2 in size or a higher limit if permitted by the local council’s development control plan.
+Under the Affordable Rental Housing State Environmental Planning Policy (SEPP), the size limit of a granny flat or secondary dwelling can be up to 60 m2 in size or a higher limit if permitted by the local council’s DCP.
 Further information can also be found on the NSW Planning Portal.

 The placement of a secondary dwelling in relation to the main house varies based on local zoning regulations and the specific requirements of the SEPP.
+Usually it has to be within a certain distance from the primary residence – 50m.
 Generally, it must meet certain setback requirements from the property boundaries.

 Unfortunately, you cannot.
 Since a granny flat is considered a secondary dwelling, regulations allow for only one secondary dwelling per property.